matheuristic/dotfiles/software.md

 desired behavior.
 For more info, see [link](https://stackoverflow.com/questions/16052602/how-to-disable-osxkeychain-as-credential-helper-in-git-config).

-If installing `git` using MacPorts as above, it is recommended to unset its system default credential helper as follows.
+If installing `git` using MacPorts as above, it is recommended to unset its system default credential helper as follows each time `git` is installed or upgraded (as each upgrade replaces the current system Git config with the default version).

 ```sh
 git config --system --unset credential.helper